liamwalsh1980/Milestone-Project-1/README.md

 ### Notes

-* This website isfor educational purposes only and created for my Code Institute User Centric Frontend Development Milestone Project (MS1)
+* This website is for educational purposes only and created for my Code Institute User Centric Frontend Development Milestone Project (MS1)